Dachau liberation reprisals: United States Army investigation

 Lt.
 Col. Joseph Whitaker, the Seventh Army's Assistant Inspector General, was ordered to investigate after witnesses came forward testifying about the killings.
 He issued a report on June 8, 1945, called the Investigation of Alleged Mistreatment of German Guards at Dachau, also known as The I.G.
 Report.
 In 1991, an archived copy was found in the National Archives in Washington, D.C., and made public.

 Whitaker reported that close to the back entrance to the camp, Lt.
 William P. Walsh, commander of Company "I", 157th Infantry, shot four German soldiers in a boxcar who had surrendered to him.
 Pvt.
 Albert C. Pruitt then climbed into the boxcar and performed a coup de grâce on the wounded men.

 After he had entered the camp, Walsh, along with Lt.
 Jack Bushyhead, the executive officer of Company "I", organized the segregation of POWs into those who were members of the Wehrmacht and those who were in the SS.
 The SS were marched into a separate enclosure and shot by members of "I" Company with several different types of weapons.

 The investigation resulted in the U.S. military considering courts-martial against those involved, including battalion commander Lt.
 Col. Felix Sparks, while Lt.
 Howard Buechner was cited in the report for dereliction of duty for not giving medical aid to the wounded SS men in the coal yard.
 However, Gen. George S. Patton, recently appointed military governor of Bavaria, chose to dismiss the charges.
 Therefore, the witnesses to the killings were never cross-examined in court.

-Col. Charles L. Decker, an acting deputy judge advocate, concluded in late 1945 that, while there had probably been a violation of international law, "in the light of the conditions which greeted the eyes of the first combat troops, it is not believed that justice or equity demand that the difficult and perhaps impossible task of fixing individual responsibility now be undertaken".
+Col. Charles L. Decker, an acting deputy judge advocate, concluded in late 1945 that while the reprisals were a war crime, there were extenuating circumstances that warranted the case being dropped without any charges:"It appears that there was a violation of the letter of international law in that the SS guards seem to have been shot without trial.
+But in the light of the conditions which greeted the eyes of the first combat troops to reach Dachau, it is not believed that justice or equity demand that the difficult and perhaps impossible task of fixing individual responsibility now be undertaken."